Bryant Inducer Motor Failure or Inducer Circuit Fault

 • Spin test: Try to spin the inducer wheel by hand.
 It should move freely without grinding.
 A seized motor or wheel requires replacement.

-• Voltage test (qualified persons only): With power on and a heat call, measure voltage at the inducer motor terminals.
-If rated voltage is present but the motor does not run, the inducer assembly is bad.
+• Voltage test (qualified persons only): With power on and a call for heat, measure the voltage at the inducer motor terminals.
+If the rated voltage is present but the motor does not run, the inducer assembly is faulty.

-If no voltage is present at the inducer when there is a heat call, the control board inducer relay or board itself may be faulty.
+If no voltage is present at the inducer when there is a call for heat, the control board's inducer relay or the board itself may be faulty.

 Advertisements